cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 * `false`: text-based jump tables won't be generated.
 * `true` (the default value): the compiler generates text-based jump tables where possible.

 Text-based jump tables allow very efficient encoding of jump tables, both in terms of program size and execution time.
-The functionality, however, requires storing unprintable characters in the string.
+The functionality, however, often requires storing unprintable characters in the string.
 If this poses a problem, the option can be set to `false` to disable text-based jump tables.

 ### Option `unsafe-case-optimization`